darshanjawandhiya/sql-subquery-practice/README.md

 # SQL Subqueries Practice

 This repository is your go-to resource for mastering SQL subqueries and expanding your querying skills.
+Remember: The subquery is executed first, and its result is then used as a parameter or condition for the outer query.
 Explore a wide range of SQL subquery exercises and solutions, organized into various topics:

 ## Topics Covered